NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

    1. Be careful of the propellers on the motors.
 They can hurt you.
    2. Before you start, make sure the airframe is in the “locked” position.

-## Using the Wireless
+## Using the Radio

 The microcontroller on the remote and the FCB (and eventually your quadcopter) use has a built-in radio.
-We will use it to send commands from the remote to the FCB and to return telemetry (if you want).
+We will use it to send commands from the remote to the FCB and to return telemetry.

 First, find out your groups assigned channel.
 You'll need to edit the examples below to pass a channel number to `rfBegin()`.
 Eaglint will assign you a channel number.
 It's at the top of your list of group design checks.